IML-DKFZ/fd-shifts/README.md

 ```

 > **Note**
-> This repository also contains the benchmarks for our follow-up study ["Understanding Silent Failures in Medical Image Classification"](https://arxiv.org/abs/2307.14729).
-For the visualization tool presented in that work please see [sf-visuals](https://github.com/IML-DKFZ/sf-visuals).
+> This repository also contains the benchmarks for our follow-up study ["Understanding Silent Failures in Medical Image Classification"](https://arxiv.org/abs/2307.14729) (for the visualization tool presented in that work please see [sf-visuals](https://github.com/IML-DKFZ/sf-visuals)) and for ["Overcoming Common Flaws in the Evaluation of Selective Classification Systems"]().

 ## Table Of Contents